elephantscale/aws-labs/README.md

 For best viewing experience we recommend the following setup

-* Get Chrome browser from : https://www.google.com/chrome/browser/desktop/
+* Get Chrome browser from: https://www.google.com/chrome/browser/desktop/

 * Install **Markdown Preview Plus Plugin** for Chrome.
 Go to this url in Chrome & click add to Chrome.